Diffusion approximations for interacting stochastic systems with reflection and control: Conclusions and discussion

 \section{Conclusions and discussion}

-In this paper, we have developed a rigorous diffusion approximation for a class of multi-agent controlled queueing systems with reflection and interaction mechanisms.
-By analyzing the limiting behavior under appropriate scaling, we established the convergence of the discrete stochastic dynamics to a system of interacting reflected OU processes.
-The limiting model captures key features of the original systems, including goal-directed movement, inter-agent repulsion, and boundary reflection, providing a unified analytical framework for studying constrained queueing networks and crowd motion models.
+In this paper, we developed a diffusion-approximation framework for a class of interacting stochastic systems with reflection and control.
+Starting from discrete stochastic processes that incorporate stochastic fluctuations, interaction effects, and boundary constraints, we established conditions under which the rescaled dynamics converge in distribution to systems of interacting reflected Ornstein-Uhlenbeck processes.
+The limiting model captures key features of the underlying systems, including mean-reverting behavior, inter-agent interactions, and confinement within bounded domains.

-Through two representative numerical examples, a crowd dynamics scenario and a neural population model, we demonstrated the practical relevance of the theoretical results.
-The simulations confirmed the convergence predicted by the diffusion approximation and illustrated the qualitative correspondence between the discrete queueing dynamics and their continuous OU limits.
-These examples highlight the model’s flexibility in describing both physical and biosocial systems with constrained stochastic interactions.
+{{The framework is motivated by diffusion-scaling limits of interacting stochastic systems with reflection and control.
+Unlike mean-field and McKean-Vlasov approaches, which focus on asymptotic limits as the number of interacting particles tends to infinity, the present work studies diffusion approximations arising from the scaling of underlying stochastic dynamics and leads to finite-dimensional systems of interacting reflected diffusions.

-These findings demonstrate that finite neural ensembles with discrete, stochastic spiking dynamics can be effectively approximated by continuous, low-dimensional stochastic differential equations, providing a tractable yet biologically interpretable description of population-level activity.
-The proposed framework offers a unifying stochastic approach for modeling neural computation under constraints and competition, with applications to decision-making circuits, where competing neural populations encode alternative choices; sensorimotor control, where neural ensembles represent spatial targets or movement directions; and cortical field dynamics, which balance excitatory, inhibitory, and saturating mechanisms.
-Furthermore, the reflected OU limit provides an analytically tractable description that facilitates stability analysis, steady-state characterization, and potential control-theoretic extensions of constrained stochastic neural systems.
+We illustrated the approach through two representative numerical examples: a crowd dynamics scenario and a neural population model.
+The simulations demonstrate qualitative agreement between the finite stochastic systems and the corresponding reflected diffusion models.
+In addition, empirical discrepancy measurements show improved agreement under diffusion scaling as the scaling parameter increases.
+These examples illustrate how diffusion approximations can capture important qualitative features of interacting stochastic systems, including goal-directed motion, interaction effects, and boundary constraints.}}

-Future work may extend these results to more general interaction structures, time-varying domains, or heterogeneous agent dynamics.
-Additionally, incorporating control and optimization aspects within the reflected diffusion framework could yield valuable insights for the design and regulation of large-scale stochastic systems in engineering and behavioral contexts.
+In the context of neural population dynamics, the results suggest that stochastic systems with discrete event-driven behavior may be approximated by continuous reflected stochastic differential equations at an appropriate scale.
+Such approximations provide a useful framework for studying population-level activity in the presence of interactions and confinement effects.
+Potential applications include models of competitive decision-making, sensorimotor representations, and constrained cortical dynamics.